-Hair growth begins in follicles, which are living sacs of skin tissue in the surface of your scalp out of which hair starts to grow in groupings of 1 to 4 hairs.
-For 2-8 years at a time, your follicles are working continuously, growing hair, and pushing it up and through your scalp at a growth rate of about a half-inch per month.
+Healthy hair growth begins in the follicles, which are living sacs of skin tissue in the surface of your scalp out of which hair starts to grow in groupings of 1 to 4 hairs.
+For 2-8 years at a time, your follicles are working continuously, growing hair and pushing it up and through your scalp at a growth rate of about a half-inch per month.
 Eventually, each follicle enters a resting stage and its hair stops growing.
 Finally, the hair is shed from the follicle, allowing a new one to spring up in its place and start the cycle all over again.

 Like the rest of the body, hair is made of cells.
-New cells form at the root, and the hair is gradually pushed further and further out of the follicle.
-Cells at the base of each hair are close to the blood capillaries, and are still living.
+New cells form at the root and the hair is gradually pushed further and further out of the follicle.
+Cells at the base of each hair are close to the blood capillaries and are still living.
 As they get pushed further away from the base of the follicle, they no longer have any nourishment.
-As a result they die, and are transformed into a hard protein called keratin, the same material that makes up your fingernails and toenails.
+As a result, they die and are transformed into a hard protein called keratin, the same material that makes up your fingernails and toenails.

-Normal hair follows a continuously repeating cycle of growth, shedding, resting, and regrowth.
-Since all of these are happening at the same time, three strands of hair in the same area of your head might each be in a different growth phase.
+Normal hair follows a continuously repeating cycle of growth: shedding, resting, and regrowth.
+Since all of these phases are happening at the same time, three strands of hair in the same area of your head might each be in a different growth phase.
 Each phase has specific characteristics that determine the length of the hair:

 At any given time, 85% to 90% of your hair is in the first of these phases, actively growing.
 The remaining 10% to 15% is transitioning or resting in the other two phases.
 If a follicle is destroyed for any reason, no new hair will grow from it.
 A normal, healthy head of hair has approximately 100,000 hairs growing.

 There are numerous factors and conditions that can affect hair growth, but by far the most common culprit of hair thinning is Androgenic Alopecia (Male Pattern Baldness